Context isn't overhead. It's the product.

 What This Doesn't Solve

-• It has a discipline cost.
+And it has a discipline cost.
 Documents drift if no one tends them.
+The composition stack only works if it stays alive.
 A stale architecture.md is worse than no architecture.md, because now the agent is confidently wrong.

 The Mental Shift